211101-java-react-enterprise/assignments/project-0.md

 For Project 0, you will be building a console-based application that will be presented on Wednesday, November 17th, 2021.
 For this application you may choose one of the following concepts:
 - a banking application
 - course registration application
-- any other trainer-approved idea that is similar in functionality to the above project ideas (explicit trainer approval required this)
+- any other trainer-approved idea that is similar in functionality to the above project ideas (explicit trainer approval required for this)

 ## Banking Application Details